tsevans/NetRender/README.md

 * Download the [wheel archive for Pycairo](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pycairo)

-    * Navigate to where the archive was saved and use `pip` to install the package.
-The command I used was
+    * Use `pip` to install the package you downloaded.
+The command I used was:
         ```commandline
-        pip install pycairo-1.16.3-cp36-cp36m-win32.whl
+        pip install pycairo-1.16.3-cp27-cp27m-win_amd64.whl
         ```

 * Download the [wheel archive for Python-igraph](https://www.lfd.uci.edu/~gohlke/pythonlibs/#python-igraph)

-    * Navigate to where the archive was saved and use `pip` to install the package.
-The command I used was
+    * Use `pip` to install the package you downloaded.
+The command I used was:
         ```commandline
-        pip install python_igraph-0.7.1.post6-cp36-cp36m-win32.whl
+        pip install python_igraph-0.7.1.post6-cp27-cp27m-win_amd64.whl
         ```

 When installing wheel archives you might see an error like this:
 ```diff
 - pycairo-1.16.3-cp27-cp27m-win32.whl is not a supported wheel on this platform.
 ```
-In this case you will need to download the wheel corresponding to your version of Python.
+In this case you will need to download the correct wheel corresponding to your version of Python.

 <br>